Best AI Document Review Tools with Citations (2026)

 Unriddle is a focused reading tool for dense academic prose.
 Upload a paper and the assistant lets you highlight any passage for inline clarification, definition, or comparison against other uploaded sources.

-Strengths.
-The interaction model, highlight a sentence, get a clarification grounded in the surrounding context, is the most natural for someone trying to read a hard paper.
-Cross-paper comparison is well executed for a small library.
+Unriddle's interaction model is natural for dense academic reading: highlight a sentence and get a clarification grounded in the surrounding context.
+Cross-paper comparison is also well executed for a small library.

-Limits.
-Not designed for bulk extraction.
-Library size and corpus search are weaker than Atlas, Elicit, or NotebookLM.
-Best as a complement to a primary tool, not as a primary itself.
+It is not designed for bulk extraction.
+Library size and corpus search are weaker than Atlas, Elicit, or NotebookLM, so Unriddle works best as a complement to a primary tool rather than the primary system itself.

 Capability scores: Q&A 4 · Extraction 2 · Export 2 · Privacy 3 · Integrations 2 · Collaboration 2 · Verification 3 · Pricing 3.